KritikaBhalla/Nutrition-Sanitation-Triangulation/README.md

 # Nutrition-Sanitation-Triangulation
 ## Project Overview

-This project examines the relationship between sanitation conditions and child nutrition outcomes in India by triangulating data from the National Family Health Survey (NFHS-5) and the NSS-WASH.
+This project examines the relationship between sanitation conditions and child nutrition outcomes in India by triangulating data from the National Family Health Survey (NFHS) and the NSS-WASH.

 The analysis focuses on how sanitation-related indicators are associated with two key child nutrition outcomes:
 - Stunting: low height-for-age